 I just love Mint Chutney and I cannot imagine having an Indian meal without it.
 I mean, it just wouldn’t be the same!
-So, being that vegan mint chutney is pretty hard to find (aside from your local Indian restaurant), I had to come up with a homemade version.
+Since vegan mint chutney is pretty hard to find (aside from your local Indian restaurant), I had to come up with a homemade version.

-After a few attempts that were, well, just ok, I managed to come up with something that I think is pretty fabulous.
+After a few attempts that were just ok, I managed to come up with a recipe that I think is pretty fabulous.
 It’s pretty close to my favorite Indian spot in town, except less sodium- bonus!
 Best of all, it’s so easy to make using a high speed blender.
 So, What do you need?

 Easy Vegan Mint Chutney Ingredients